 A few trails you might enjoy on cross country skis or snowshoes are:

 South Fork Loop

-This easy 1-mile loop is groomed in the wintertime and is a perfect place for beginners to learn on snowshoes and cross country skis.
+The easy 1-mile South Fork Loop is groomed in the wintertime and is a perfect place for beginners to learn on snowshoes and cross country skis.

 The trail weaves through the forest and hugs the South Fork of the Gallatin River for soothing sounds of rushing water.

 Just past the South Fork Loop Trailhead, there is a small parking area for the Uplands and Hummocks Trails.

 Due to some steep hills, both of these trails care challenging on cross country skis, but they are great for a moderately challenging snowshoe outing.